 Skip to main content

-We recorded an instructional video for this demo: 📺 bilibili.
+We recorded an explanatory video for this Demo: 📺 bilibili.

 What is RAG?

-Retrieval Stage — Retrieve the most relevant content from a document collection (e.g., knowledge base, web pages, etc.) based on the user’s query.\ Generation Stage — Feed the retrieved content into the LLM as contextual input, allowing it to generate answers grounded in factual information.\
+Retrieval Phase: Find the most relevant content from the document library (such as knowledge bases, web pages, etc.) based on user questions; Generation Phase: Use the retrieved content as context and input it to the LLM, allowing it to generate answers based on this information.

-• Keeps responses up-to-date without retraining the model
+• Maintain timeliness and professionalism without retraining the model

 Corpus Encoding and Indexing

-• Embedding — Converts natural language text into numerical vectors so that semantic similarity can be computed mathematically.
+• Embedding: Convert natural language text into vectors so that computers can compare semantic similarities mathematically.

 Example Corpus (Wiki Text)